jupitersoftco/.github/docs/branded-icons.md

 - **Authentic brand recognition** restored for Cloud & DevOps section

 This resolution ensures that all current and future icons maintain the professional, cohesive appearance that reflects the Jupiter Software brand identity while preserving authentic technology recognition.

+## Cloud-Related Icons

+### AWS, AWS Lambda, and Google Cloud

+- **AWS**: The icon is centered within a circular background, featuring a branded background with stars and the AWS logo in white.
+The design is simplified and maintains brand authenticity.
+- **AWS Lambda**: Features a radial gradient background with a glow effect.
+The AWS Lambda symbol (λ) is simplified and uses the authentic color (#FF9900).
+The design is centered and includes a subtle drop shadow for emphasis.
+- **Google Cloud**: Has a radial gradient background with a glow effect.
+The Google Cloud Platform logo is centered and uses the authentic color palette.
+The design includes subtle white ellipses for a cloud-like effect.

+### Workflow for Future Updates

+1. **Review Existing Icons**: Regularly review cloud-related icons to ensure they adhere to brand guidelines.
+2. **Document Changes**: Update documentation with any changes made to the icons, ensuring consistency.
+3. **Add New Icons**: Follow the established design principles when adding new cloud-related icons, ensuring they maintain brand authenticity and consistency.
+4. **Validation**: Use the systematic validation process to ensure all icons remain true to their brand designs.